eclipse-tractusx/puris/docs/admin/Migration_Guide.md

 >
 > - Deploying an older version of the software may have used an older postgresql version.
 This is NOT applicable for the PURIS charts.
 > - The community is working out on how to resolve the issue.

+## Version 4.2.x to 5.0.x

+### StockView Controller Needs Mandatory Parameter for Routes material-stocks and product-stocks

+In case you made use of the backend routes `stockView/material-stocks` or `stockView/product-stocks`, both now need a mandatory parameter `ownMaterialNumber` accepting the base64 encoded material number (same as for production, demand and delivery).
+This is done to harmonize the API and fix [issue#979](https://github.com/eclipse-tractusx/puris/issues/979).

+Due to low usage volumes, we decided to not keep this part downward compatible.

+Please refer to the swagger-ui hosted at `your-backend-address/catena/swagger-ui/index.html` or the [latest version hosted at the api hub.](https://eclipse-tractusx.github.io/api-hub/puris/)

 ## Version 4.1.x to 4.2.x